Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 Graphite and some data gets lost.
 If it were using a traditional counter, you could still derive the data and average out the gap across the nulls.
 In this case however this is not possible and you have no idea what the numbers were.
-In practice this rarely happens though.
+In practice this doesn't happen ofter hough.
 Many statsd implementations can buffer a writequeue or use something like <a href="https://github.com/graphite-ng/carbon-relay-ng">
 carbon-relay-ng</a> as a write queue.
 Another disadvantage of this approach is the rounding that happens when